-All power wiring / communications cable to the IDUs be minimum 18 AWG, 4-conductor, stranded, shielded or unshielded (if shielded, must be grounded to chassis at ODU only) and must comply with applicable local and national codes.
+Communication / connection (power) cable from the outdoor units to the indoor units must be a minimum of 14 AWG, 4-conductor stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes.
+For detailed electrical information, please refer to electric characteristics on page 10.